Dog friendly garden ideas using fencing

 A garden gate can often be the weak link in keeping dogs contained.
 It can provide plenty of options in terms of escape.
 Our best advice is installing the gate on flat ground in order to have the gate installed as close to ground level as possible whilst allowing for the 50mm gap for opening and closing.
 Gates should be fitted with a secure lock like a J Lock to reduce any chance of the gate becoming unlatched.
 A lockable gate is recommended in case your dog is a talented escape artist.

-There is point in having a robust fence installed around your garden perimeter if the entry gates into the premises are not secure.
+There is no point in having a robust fence installed around your garden perimeter if the entry gates into the premises are not secure.
 Ensure that the hinges and bolts are working correctly - a gate which has come away from its hinges or that has dropped making it difficult to close can easily offer an exit route for pets.
-Rust can cause the gate fittings to no longer function efficiently so always choose a gate with either stainless steel or galvanised hinges and bolts.
+Rust can cause the gate fittings to no longer function efficiently, so always choose a gate with either stainless steel or galvanised hinges and bolts.

 Create Levels